blytkerchan/blytkerchan.github.io/_posts/2009-11-11-the-quest-for-bug-free-software.markdown

 ---
 author: rlc
+categories:
+- Software Engineering
+- Quality Assurance
+- Testing
+- Programming Languages
+- Operating Systems
+- Embedded Systems
+- Legacy Systems
+- Human Factors
+- Software Development Tools
 comments: true
 date: 2009-11-11 02:00:37+00:00
 layout: post
-title: The Quest For Bug-Free Software
-wordpress_id: 370
 tags:
 - Posts that need to be re-tagged (WIP)
 - software
+title: The Quest For Bug-Free Software
+wordpress_id: 370
 ---

 In recent literature from the scientific side of software engineering, there've been a lot of publications on producing and maintaining high-quality software.
 A lot of focus is being put on tools, systems, procedures and processes that aim to reduce the price-tag of quality and avoid the price-tag of failure.